josephkranthi/Image-Management-with-MVC-Core/README.md

 ## Image Project
-To manage image details in a SQL Server Database and on a local machine, you can modify images using a UI to perform CRUD operations.
-This involves creating, retrieving, updating, and deleting image data in the database and the local machine through the application.
-I have created some example websites (about fry, about life, convert json file and about nature) using HTML, CSS, Bootstrap, JavaScript, and Fetch.
+Implemented a concept-oriented strategy within an ASP.NET Core MVC framework to handle image details in both a SQL Server Database and on a local machine.
+This involves utilizing a user interface for modifying images.
+The application facilitates CRUD operations, encompassing the creation, retrieval, updating, and deletion of image data in both the database and the local machine.
+Additionally, I've crafted sample websites covering topics such as fries, life, JSON file conversion, and nature using HTML, CSS, Bootstrap, JavaScript, and Fetch.

  ## Tech Stacks
  C#, .NET MVC Core, Entity Framework Core, SQL Server, Html, bootstrap, Javascript, jquery